Croquet was introduced to Bush Hill Park by Enfield Council Leisure Department in 1991 and Enfield Croquet Club was founded in 1993.

 2016 Enfield (E) Brian Sturt, David Frost, Tony Elliott, Des Taylor, Henry Hobbs, Alan Foott

 Enfield (W) Brian Dawes, John Street, Peter Brock, Michael Broadway, Frances Broadway, Marian Cuckson

 Level Play League Ken Pickett (0), John Street (3), Brian Dawes (3), David Frost (0), Tony Elliott (3)

-The bulk of the information for the history was kindly supplied through notes provided by Sheila Rudling, Joan Lawrence, Basil Lawrence and Ken Pickett, with additional assistance from
+The bulk of the information for the history was kindly supplied through notes provided by Sheila Rudling, Joan Lawrence, Basil Lawrence and Ken Pickett, with

 Brian Dawes, Chairman, 2016 2015